Table of Contents

 If all the answers are yes, it is definitely possible and easy, at least for FDM and MSLA (as for SLS, it is for industry only and not for the office).

-For 3D printing to be profitable, the price of the printer needs to be low.
-Therefore, FDM printers are generally more relevant because they are easier to operate and require fewer associated processes.
+For it to be worthwhile to do 3D printing yourself, the price of the printer needs to be lower than the printing price, so an FDM printer is usually more relevant because it is easier to operate and requires fewer associated processes.

 To upload a file for printing + advice is provided on this page…